ndrarmstrong/web/portfolio/employment/index.markdown

 categories.
 The first category, policy-based network management, consists of tools for managing multiple network connections on mobile devices.
 This includes tools for policy control, authentication, reporting, quality monitoring, Wi-Fi roaming, and network management.
-Network operators and computer OEMs use our platform to monitor and manage network connecitivity dynamically for Android, iOS, and Windows devices, as well as to offer unique connectivity services that take advantage of multiple wireless networks.
+Network operators and computer OEMs use our platform to monitor and manage network connectivity dynamically for Android, iOS, and Windows devices, as well as to offer unique connectivity services that take advantage of multiple wireless networks.

 The second category extends our network management/selection technology to simultaneous multi-network connectivity.
 By